 - And third, you’ll need to make sure you have the right utensils for cooking and eating Kosher foods.

-- Meat – It includes any animal that is slaughtered according to kosher guidelines and any poultry that is killed by a shochet, or ritual slaughterer.
+- Kosher Meat – It includes any animal that is slaughtered according to kosher guidelines and any poultry that is killed by a shochet, or ritual slaughterer.
+Such as, beef, chicken, lamb and goat.

-- Dairy – It includes milk and products made from milk, such as cheese and butter.
+- Kosher Dairy – It includes milk and other products made from milk, such as cheese, ice cream butter, cream cheese, cottage cheese, sour cream, pudding and more.

-There are a few key rules that must be followed when preparing kosher food:
+There are a few key kitchen rules that must be followed when preparing kosher food:

 - First, all meat and poultry must be slaughtered in accordance with Jewish law.
 This ensures that the animal is not suffering when it is killed.